Kaarsen leren maken.

 Proceed as follows (photos to follow):

-Preparation for pouring into glass molds.
+Preparing to pour into glass molds.

-Preparing immersion candles (table candles)
+Preparing dipped candles (table candles)

 How to proceed?